-However, redwoods and sequoias are separate species that also have their differences.
+However, redwoods and sequoias also have their differences.
 For example, both redwoods and sequoias grow in very special, but different environments.

 Coastal redwoods get the “coastal” part of their name from the fact that they grow only along a narrow area of the Northern California coast.
 They need a wet, humid climate to grow.
-California’s northern coastline provides a lot of fog that satisfies redwoods’ need for moisture.
+California’s northern coastline provides a lot of fog that gives the redwoods plenty of moisture.

 Giant sequoias, on the other hand, grow only along the western slope of the Sierra Nevada Mountains.
-Although the climate in the mountains stays mild most of the year, the sequoias do get the dry heat they need each year for their seed-bearing cones to mature and release seeds.
-They also need thousands of gallons of water each day, which they get from the snow that accumulates in the Sierra Nevada Mountains over the winter.
+The climate in the mountains stays mild most of the year.
+However, the sequoias get the dry heat they need as well.
+They also need thousands of gallons of water each day.
+They get this water from the snow that piles up in the Sierra Nevada Mountains over the winter.

 There are a few other key differences between redwoods and sequoias.
 Redwoods are the tallest trees in the world.
-Many can grow over 320 feet tall (as tall as a 32-story building), and the tallest has been measured at approximately 379.1 feet, which makes it taller than Big Ben!
+Many can grow over 320 feet tall (as tall as a 32-story building).
+The tallest redwood was 379.1 feet, which makes it taller than Big Ben!

-Sequoias don’t grow quite as tall although they can still reach over 300 feet.
-However, they’re the largest, most massive trees in the world.
+Sequoias don’t grow quite as tall.
+Still, they can reach over 300 feet.
+By weight, they‘re the most massive trees in the world.
 Whereas redwoods often grow up to 22 feet in diameter and weigh up to 1.6 million pounds, sequoias can grow up to 40 feet in diameter and weigh over 2.5 million pounds!

-Perhaps the most impressive giant sequoia is the General Sherman Tree in Sequoia National Park.
+The most impressive giant sequoia is the General Sherman Tree in Sequoia National Park.
 It is almost 275 feet tall and over 100 feet around at its base.
-It weighs about 2.7 million pounds and is believed to be the largest living tree in the world.
+It weighs about 2.7 million pounds!

 Redwoods and sequoias are also some of the oldest trees in the world.
 Redwood trees can live up to 2,000 years, while sequoias often live over 3,000 years.
 The oldest known sequoia is over 3,500 years old.